 Google Chrome

-- Open Chrome and click the three-dot icon at the top right > Clear Browsing Data.
+- Open Chrome and click the three-dot icon at the top right, then select Delete browsing data.

-- Choose a time range to clear the browsing data and select Browsing history, Cookies and other site data, and Cached images and files > Clear data.
+- Choose a time range and select Browsing history, Cookies and other site data, and Cached images and files, then click Clear data.

 Safari

-The process of clearing cookies and cache files in Safari is a little different than in Google Chrome.
+The process of clearing cookies and cache files in Safari is a little different from Google Chrome.
 To clear Safari’s cache and cookies:

-- Open Safari and go to Safari > Preferences > Advanced.
-Then select Show Developer menu in the menu bar.
+- Open Safari and go to Safari > Settings.

 Firefox

-Firefox’s cache and cookie-clearing process is as straightforward as that of Google Chrome.
+Firefox’s cache and cookie-clearing process is as straightforward as Google Chrome’s.
 To clear Firefox’s cache and cookies:

 - Click the menu and choose Settings.